Enforcing Convergence in Sensitivity-based Distributed Programming via Transformed Primal-Dual Updates

-Figure \ref{fig:Comparision_ADMM_ALADIN} compares the convergence of SBDP+, ALADIN, ADMM, D-ALADIN with $200$ and $500$ inner ADMM iterations applied to NLP \eqref{eq:conv_prop_NLP}, where for all algorithms the initial iterates are initialized to zero, e.g., $\vm p^0 = \vm 0$ for SBDP+.
+Figure \ref{fig:Comparision_ADMM_ALADIN} compares the convergence of SBDP(+), ALADIN, ADMM, D-ALADIN with $200$ and $500$ inner ADMM iterations applied to NLP \eqref{eq:conv_prop_NLP} in terms of outer iterations and communication effort, where for all algorithms the initial iterates are initialized to zero, e.g., $\vm p^0 = \vm 0$ for SBDP+.
 For ALADIN and D-ALADIN we use the implementation offered by the toolbox ALADIN-$\alpha$ \cite{Engelmann2} with the default parameter choice.
 The penalty parameter of ADMM is tuned to $1$ for good convergence in the set $\{0.1,\,1,\,10\}$.
 Clearly, ALADIN has the best performance since it offers local quadratic convergence guarantees.
-However, this performance comes at the price of centralized computations and communication.
+However, this performance comes at the price of centralized computations and increased communication effort which is visible in the lower plot of Figure \ref{fig:Comparision_ADMM_ALADIN}.
 While D-ALADIN distributes these computations, it only manages to converge to suboptimal solutions with a limited number of inner iterations \cite{Engelmann}.
-Further simulations show that over $800$ ADMM iterations are needed per ALADIN iteration to achieve the same accuracy as SBDP+ or ALADIN.
-As in Example \ref{ex:1}, SBDP does not converge as the diagonal dominance condition \cite{Pierer} is violated.
-Thus, SBDP+ seems to offer a good trade-off between computational/communication effort and convergence properties compared to state-of-the-art algorithms.
+As in Example \ref{ex:1}, SBDP diverges as the KKT point of NLP \eqref{eq:conv_prop_NLP} violates the GDDC \cite{Pierer}, i.e., $\| \vm I - \vm M(\vm p\inds)^{-1} \vm N(\vm p\inds)\| \approx 5.5>1$.